ToshioCP/Gtk4-tutorial/src/sec12.src.md

 - Instance methods:
 Instance methods are functions on instances.
 For example, `tb = gtk_text_view_get_buffer (tv)` is an instance method on the instance `tv`.
-The caller requests `tv` to give `tb`, which is a GtkTextBuffer instance connected to `tv`.
+The caller requests `tv` for `tb`, which is a GtkTextBuffer instance connected to `tv`.
 - Signals:
 For example, `activate` signal on GApplication object.
 When the application is activated, the signal is emitted.
 Then the handler, which has been connected to the signal, is invoked.

 The caller of methods or signals are usually out of the object.
-One of the difference between these two is that the object is active or passive.
+One of the differences between these two is that the object is active or passive.
 In methods, objects passively respond to the caller.
 In signals, objects actively send signals to handlers.